ThinkMeta-com/ThinkMeta.SolutionFiles/README.md

 # ThinkMeta.SolutionFiles

-This repository contains the build files that are used across all Visual Studio projects by ThinkMeta.
+This repository contains build files that are used across all Visual Studio projects by ThinkMeta.

-While it's not intended to be used by other projects, feel free to copy the repo and modify the files to your own needs.
+While it is not intended for use in other projects, you are welcome to copy the repository and modify the files to suit your needs.

 # Installation